code-salad/reflect-erd/README.md

 - 🗄️ **Multi-Database Support** - Works with PostgreSQL, MySQL, and MariaDB
 - 📊 **ERD Generation** - Create PlantUML diagrams from your database schema
 - 🔍 **Schema Extraction** - Export complete database schemas as JSON
-- 🔗 **Join Path Finding** - Automatically find the shortest path to join multiple tables
+- 🔗 **Join Path Finding** - Find all possible paths to join multiple tables, sorted by efficiency
 - 📝 **Sample Data** - Retrieve sample data from tables for documentation
 - 🚀 **Performance** - Parallel operations for fetching schema and data
 - 📦 **TypeScript First** - Full TypeScript support with detailed type definitions